How to activate Certum SSL certificate using ACME?

 - Log in to the Customer account in the Certum system or log in straight to the Data security products panel https://certmanager.certum.pl

-- In case of using partner account, order new certificate choosing activation type: ACME activation
+- In case of using partner account, order new certificate choosing activation type: ACME activation.
+Option is available, when it is enabled on API account

-- As a result, you will receive credentials: kid and hmac, necessary to request certificate in ACME:
+- As a result, you will receive credentials: kid and hmac (EAB), required to request certificate in ACME:

 - kid (Key ID): ACME account identifier to access specific account in the request